nexmo-se/websocket-server-variant-2/README.md

 ## Other capabilities handled by this sample application code

 A WebSocket receives the DTMF events that may be received on the peer PSTN leg.
-They would be displayed in this application as text payload.<br>l
+They would be displayed in this application as text payload.<br>